OrangeSpyderMan/inkplate10-weather-cal/README.md

   - approx 30 seconds awake time daily
 - Real-time clock is synchronized from NTP after wake.
 - Daylight savings time handled automatically.
-- Can publish to an MQTT topic for remote logging.
 - Renders messages on the e-ink display for critical errors (eg. battery low, wifi connect timeout etc.).
 - Stores calendar images on SD card.
 - Reconfigure client by updating YAML file on SD card and reboot - easy!